Youth in Cambodia: Education

 Adolescent children are usually segregated in school by sex, because they want this to be a place for education and not entertainment or romance.
 Thinking that sex education would lead to desire and trouble.
 The main exception to this occurs during festivals, especially the New Year Festival, when boys and girls take part in group games.

 In recent years they have had a rapid increase in enrollment rates in primary education with 91.3% of youth attending.
 However, these high enrolment rates are offset by low completion rates, 46.8%, meaning nearly half who initially enrolled, dropped out before they reached grade six.
 Many Cambodians see school as only preparing them for more school, which many cannot financially afford.

 Between the ages of seven and nineteen, but most commonly after the eleventh birthday, a boy may become a Theravada temple servant and go on to serve a time as a novice monk.
 Having a son chosen for such a position is a great honor for the parents, and earns the individual son much merit.

-The history of the recent genocide (1975-1979) has not been fully communicated to the future generations, partly because history books were manipulated to create support for the government in power.
+The history of the recent genocide (1975–1979) has not been fully communicated to the future generations, partly because history books were manipulated to create support for the government in power.
 After the Khmer Rouge and into the 90's students were taught limited reading and writing skills, and most of their knowledge about the genocide was from first hand accounts their teachers would share with them.
 Because of the controlled environment in school, parents are the primary source of information on the genocide.

-From 2005-2009 Cambodia created a “Policy for Curriculum Development” that was enacted with the intentions to include life skills in the national curriculum.
+From 2005 to 2009 Cambodia created a “Policy for Curriculum Development” that was enacted with the intentions to include life skills in the national curriculum.
 They defined life skills as: intellectual, personal, interpersonal and vocational skills that enable informed decision-making, effective communication, coping and self-management skills that contribute to a healthy and productive life.
 In many rural areas this means a strong concentration on agricultural skills.
 This is in contrast to a western approach, placing the importance on critical thinking.

 Sexual reproductive health

 Availability of education and reproductive health services to adolescents in Cambodia is lacking as health care services focus mainly on adults and small children.
 Most adolescents also face issues of confidentiality when trying to find healthcare.
 Since 1996 Reproductive Health Association of Cambodia (RHAC) has worked with community and local authorities in the area of sexual reproductive health.
 They are working to open communication and services in the future among all age groups.

 HIV rates in Cambodia are low in comparison to most of the world.
 0.49% youth age 15-24 have HIV.
 This is partially due to low rates of sexual activity outside of marriage.
-Eight percent of women have their first child between the ages of 15-19.
+Eight percent of women have their first child between the ages of 15–19.
 Only 1.9% of these women in 2010 used modern contraceptives.